 Social Security benefits are earned through years of work and payroll tax contributions, which makes their taxation a particularly sore point for many retirees.
-You spent your entire working life paying into the system, only to see a portion taxed again in retirement.
+After decades of paying into the system, seeing a portion taxed again in retirement stings — and yet that is exactly what happens at both the federal and, in some cases, the state level.

 The One Big Beautiful Bill Act, signed into law on July 4, 2025, introduced a temporary $6,000 senior deduction for taxpayers age 65 and older.
 For married couples where both spouses qualify, the deduction doubles to $12,000.
-The Council of Economic Advisors estimates that, as a result, roughly 88% of retirees receiving Social Security will owe no federal tax on their benefits.
-The deduction phases out starting at $75,000 in modified adjusted gross income for single filers and $150,000 for joint filers.
+It begins to phase out at $75,000 in modified adjusted gross income (MAGI) for single filers and $150,000 for joint filers, disappearing entirely above $175,000 for singles and $250,000 for joint filers.
+The Council of Economic Advisors estimated that roughly 88% of retirees receiving Social Security will owe no federal tax on their benefits as a result.
+That figure has drawn scrutiny: the Urban-Brookings Tax Policy Center estimated that fewer than half of older adults would actually benefit from the deduction, with independent analysts noting the relief is most meaningful for middle-income seniors rather than those at the lowest or highest ends of the income scale.

-State taxes on Social Security are a separate matter.
-While 42 states and the District of Columbia exempt benefits entirely, eight states still impose their own levies.
-Understanding which states tax Social Security is essential when mapping out retirement finances.
+State taxes on Social Security are a separate matter entirely.
+While 42 states and the District of Columbia exempt benefits from state income tax, eight states still impose their own levies.
+Knowing which ones matters when mapping out retirement finances.

 The eight states that still tax Social Security in 2026

 The list of states taxing Social Security has shrunk considerably in recent years.
-West Virginia, for example, completed a three-year phase-out of its Social Security tax in 2026, joining the growing majority of states that leave benefits untouched.
-Missouri, Kansas, and Nebraska made similar moves in prior years.
+West Virginia completed a three-year phase-out of its Social Security tax in 2026, joining the growing majority of states that leave benefits untouched.
+Missouri, Kansas, and Nebraska made similar moves in prior years, each repealing its Social Security levy through a series of legislative steps.

 As of 2026, the following eight states continue to tax Social Security income: